Iké Ugbo: Sheffield Wednesday

 On 8 August 2024, Ugbo returned to Sheffield Wednesday after his loan spell the previous season, signing for an undisclosed fee.
 He made his return in the EFL Cup against Hull City, coming on late to help his side win 2–1.
 His first goal on his return was in the following round against Grimsby Town.
 After not scoring for the rest of the season, he finally scored again at the start of the next season, in another EFL Cup tie against Bolton Wanderers on 13 August 2025.

+In August 2026 he moved on loan to Apollon Limassol.

 International career

 Ugbo was eligible to represent England (through birth), Canada (through youth residency), and Nigeria (through his parents).

 England

 Ugbo represented England at under-17 and under-20 level.
 In June 2017, Ugbo represented England U20 at the 2017 Toulon Tournament, scoring the only goal in their 1–0 opening group stage match against Angola and converted a penalty kick in the shoot-out of the final against the Ivory Coast, helping his side win the title.